+Test Data: All participants must confirm all test data requirements have been completed and validated.

+Test data approach and plan is further detailed in Section 18.1.7 QT Data Approach and will be refined in accordance with MHHS Data Working Group updates.

-Test Data: All Participants must confirm all test data requirements have been completed and validatedAccess: Required access is provided to all users to perform execution [details for access will be defined with Environment and Release management team later]
+Access: Required access is provided to all users to perform execution during QT phase [details for access will be defined with Environment and Release management team later]

 Scenarios: Test cases are approved and loaded onto test management tool – ADO.

-Test Scenarios will be defined by the Code Bodies from the SIT scope produced by MHHS by following ‘Risk Based Testing’ Approach for each of the Programme Participants with respect to their role(s).
+Test Scenarios will be defined by the Code Bodies from the SIT scope produced by MHHSP by following ‘Risk Based Testing’ Approach for each of the Programme Participants with respect to their role(s).

+Code body will be reusing the scenarios and test cases being developed by the Programme, any delta scope required will be included as required by Code Body after review.

 Exit Criteria: